EnigmaWU/MyIOC_inTDD_withGHC/README_Specification.md

     * RefMore: EVT::Conles
   * 6)IF ObjA postEVT(TEST_SLEEP_10MS) every 10ms, ObjB subEVT(TEST_SLEEP_10MS) but do sleep 999ms in its CbProcEvt, THEN ObjA postEVT with ASync/NonBlock by default, but may postEVT in Sync or MayBlock or Timeout.
   * 7)~~IF ObjA subEVT(TEST_SLEEP_99MS), ObjB postEVT(TEST_SLEEP_99MS) with Sync option ON, and ObjA update its SyncFlagValue to TRUE after usleep(99000), THEN ObjB's postEVT will cost >99ms and get ObjA's SyncFlagValue is TRUE immediately after postEVT return.~~
-  * 8)IF ObjA's CbProcEvt using too many CPU cycles, ObjB posted too many events, THEN ObjB's postEVT will get TOO_MANY_EVENTS by default, or blocked if OptID=MayBlock is ON, or block a while then get TIMEOUT if OptID=Timeout/withMS is SET.
+  * 8)IF ObjA's CbProcEvt using too many CPU cycles, ObjB posted too many events, THEN ObjB's postEVT will be BLOCKED by default, or return TOO_MANY_EVENTS if OptID=NonBlock is ON, or block a while then get TIMEOUT if OptID=Timeout/withMS is SET.
   * 9) IF ObjA postEVT to ObjB as fast as possible, in ObjB's CbProcEvt_F post another twice or more event to ObjC/x2/x4/..., THEN ObjA/... get TOO_MANY_QUEUING_EVTDESC by default in NonBlock or block until return SUCCESS if MayBlock option on.
   * 10) IF ObjA is cbProcEvting, then postEVT to ObjB in SyncMode, it will return FORBIDEN.
   * 11) IF call forceProcEVT, while last EvtDesc is blocked in CbProcEvt, wait as long as with warning message, or too long with error message, or too too long with bug&abort message.